MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 - Keyboard related scripts have been changed to align with the behavior in latest Unity versions (2019.4.25+ & 2020.3.2+).
 As of the release, there's still an auto-completion bug and a TMP Input Field bug (both are external to MRTK) impacting HoloLens.
 For more information, see [#9056](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9056) and [#9724](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9724).
 - Improved the performance of Scrolling Object Collection.
 Also fixed an issue causing `GameObject` within the collection to lose material when duplicated. [#9813](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9813), [#9718](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9718)
 - In the Scene Understanding demo script, added the `GetSceneObjectsOfType` function to retrieve all observed scene object of a certain kind. [#9524](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9524), [#9744](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9744)
-- In command line build tool, only scenes specified by the `sceneList` or `sceneListFile` flags (when any flag is present) will be included in the build. [#9695](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9695)
+- In the command line build tool, only scenes specified by the `sceneList` or `sceneListFile` flags (when any flag is present) will be included in the build. [#9695](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9695)
-- In build tool, there's a new option to specify a path to `nuget.exe` and use that to perform package restore instead of using `msbuild` (the default option). [#9556](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9556)
+- In the build tool, there's a new option to specify a path to `nuget.exe` and use that to perform package restore instead of using `msbuild` (the default option). [#9556](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9556)
 - Fixed issue where using Windows XR Plugin could result in stale hand joints and doubled hand meshes. [#9890](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9890)
 - Fixed issue where using Windows XR Plugin's automatic remoting feature led to missing input and interactions. [#9868](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9868)
 - Fixed issue where the `BuildDeployWindow` would try to query an invalid reg key for the Windows SDK path. [#9664](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9664)